 Waukesha County Department Of Health And Human Services is an addiction treatment center located at 514 Riverview Avenue in the 53188 zip code in Waukesha, WI.

 It is operated by the local government.
-Waukesha County Department Of Health And Human Services provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by Waukesha County Department Of Health And Human Services include rational emotive behavioral therapy, CBT and motivational interviewing.
-Waukesha County Department Of Health And Human Services provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient heroin treatment and outpatient heroin rehab.
-It also provides inpatient treatment for co-occurring mental health and heroin use and residential treatment for heroin abuse.
+Waukesha County Department Of Health And Human Services provides prescribes suboxone, buprenorphine maintenance and naltrexone administration.
+Some of the treatment approaches used by Waukesha County Department Of Health And Human Services include rational emotive behavioral therapy, relapse prevention and anger management.
+Waukesha County Department Of Health And Human Services provides outpatient heroin rehabilitation, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
+It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential heroin abuse treatment.
 Other addiction treatment offered includes treatment for gambling disorder.

 Here are the full facility listing details on Waukesha County Department of Health and Human Services in Waukesha, WI: